CouncilDataProject/councildataproject.github.io/README.md

 ## About

 `councildataproject.github.io` is our organizations landing page!
-It contains more in-depth information and details to the project as a than the individual repo README files.
+It contains more in-depth information and details about the project than the individual repo README files.

 Contributions here should be largely text changes, admin updates, and new deployment